 - You’ll stay on the register until you’re the grand age of 60.
-If you get that call to say you’re a genetic match for someone with blood cancer, we’ll organise everything, from travel to accommodation; we pay for it all.
+If you ever come up as a match for someone with blood cancer, we’ll be in touch.

-- If you come up as a match, we’ll organise the whole thing.
-We support you at every stage of your stem cell donation and arrange everything, from travel to accommodation.
-We've got it all covered
+- We’ll organise the whole thing.
+We support you at every stage of your donation and arrange everything, from travel to accommodation.
+We've got it all covered.

 - There are two ways you might be asked to donate: